 “If you can keep your head while all around you are losing theirs and blaming it on you.”

 “If you can trust yourself when all men doubt you, but make allowance for their doubting too.”

-In today’s cluttered, congested, contested, changing but above all uncertain global environment, I think that that Kipling’s words have never been more relevant.
+In today’s cluttered, congested, contested, changing but above all uncertain global environment, I think that Kipling’s words have never been more relevant.

 We do live in a unique crease in history.
 The tentacles of COVID 19 have insidiously wrapped themselves around every facet of our economic, social, physiological and emotional lives.
-And in a society which is quick to point the finger of blame, where responsibility and accountability are often uncomfortable bed partners, and when uncertainty and crisis are the dominant factors, quite often leaders suffer.
+And in a society that is quick to point the finger of blame, where responsibility and accountability are often uncomfortable bed partners, and when uncertainty and crisis are the dominant factors, quite often leaders suffer.